IMMM-SFA/im3components/im3components/wrf_tell/README.md

 ![Lauch Counties](images/launch_counties_completed.png)

 3. Make sure your changes are saved.
-Log on to NERSC and upload all the files from the wrf_tell folder to a folder on your scratch user directory on NERSC (e.g., my scratch user directory is /global/cscratch1/sd/cburley/).
+Log on to NERSC and upload all the files from the wrf_tell folder to a folder on your scratch user directory.
+You can get to your scratch directory by running ```cd $SCRATCH```.
 You should also upload the “tl_2020_us_county.shp” file to the same directory as the code needs this shapefile to run.

-4. Execute the following commands from your scratch directory on NERSC where you will submit the job (you shouldn’t run jobs from your home directory on NERSC):
+4. Execute the following commands from your scratch directory where you will submit the job.
+Note that you shouldn’t run jobs from your home directory on NERSC.
 ```
 module load python
 sbatch launch_counties.sl